QuantEcon/lecture-jax/lectures/markov_asset.md

 ## Code

-We will use the following code to check the spectral radius condition.
+We will use the [power iteration algorithm](https://en.wikipedia.org/wiki/Power_iteration) to check the spectral radius condition.

 ```{code-cell} ipython3
 def power_iteration_sr(A, num_iterations=15, seed=1234):